pranaydo/Appointment-Booking-System---NextJS/doctors-appointment-booking/README.md

-inside component creadted sidenav.js And calling this component in Layout.js Again created topnav and calling after sidenav so the basic strucre is created now i am ready to create Calender Component
+inside component creadted sidenav.js And calling this component in Layout.js Again created topnav and calling after sidenav so the basic strucre is created now i am ready to create Calender Component Basic Layout of calender is created and called in page.js